anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 ^^^^^^^^^^^^^

 Authorisation serves as the next level of defence.
-At its core, it checks if the authenticated users have the permission to execute an action.
+At its core, it checks if the authenticated users have permission to execute an action.
 Most Identity Services support the notion of groups and roles.
 A user belongs to groups and each group has a list of roles that permits certain actions on certain resources.
 OpenStack services reference the